-- 61. Unlike statutory revalidation schemes, such as that operated by the General Medical Council, we have no legal resort to a "Responsible Officer".
-Whereas GMC can rely on a system of Responsible Officers with statutory authority to check and sign-off compliance, UKPHR will receive and check Supporting Information itself and we will additionally require you to provide us with the name and contact details for one referee. - 62.
+- 60. Unlike statutory revalidation schemes, such as that operated by the General Medical Council, we have no legal resort to a "Responsible Officer".
+Whereas GMC can rely on a system of Responsible Officers with statutory authority to check and sign-off compliance, UKPHR will receive and check Supporting Information itself and we will additionally require you to provide us with the name and contact details for one referee. - 61.
 Your referee will be asked by UKPHR to certify his or her knowledge of your work professionally and the validity of the documentary evidence you produce to us.
 Your referee must be someone who is professionally independent and authoritative.
-We will contact your referee and, by reference to a template we will publish, we will seek your referee's confirmation that the information we have received provides an accurate reflection of your work to maintain and enhance your professional competence during the past 5 years of your registration. - 63.
+We will contact your referee and, by reference to a template we will publish, we will seek your referee's confirmation that the information we have received provides an accurate reflection of your work to maintain and enhance your professional competence during the past 5 years of your registration. - 62.
+Your referee cannot be your most recent appraiser. - 63.
 For your convenience, the tables from the scheme are reproduced below. - 64.
 We reproduce here the same table that we published in the revalidation policy for summarising the elements of our revalidation scheme and what the requirements are for you to meet.